 Figure out the level of protection from the weather, water depth, and seabed conditions.
 Also, make an escape plan in case of emergency – conditions change quickly, and your escape plan may save you and your boat someday.

-In the scenario for this guide, we will drop the anchor at 10 meters depth on a small sand patch in an area with a lot of seaweed in moderate wind.
+In the scenario for this guide, we are alone on board and will drop the anchor at 10 meters depth on a small sand patch in an area with a lot of seaweed in moderate wind.

 2. Identify obstacles and hazards in the area